coolasice1999/3D-Printing/Power Supply v1/ReadMe.md

-The output Voltage depends on main supply voltage.
+The output voltage depends on main supply voltage.
 Try to keep your input voltage close to your max required output voltage since the extra is wasted as heat.
 * Input: 6VDC  Output (100mA load): 1,2V - 4,5V
 * Input: 12VDC Output (100mA load): 1,2V - 10,4V